 In the CESAR web tool, the equator line is the horizontal one marked in a different colour.
-You must use the displayed calendar to look through different days until you find a picture that has a sunspot at the equator.
-Once you got it, go through the steps to measure its speed.
+You must use the displayed calendar to look through different days until you find a picture that has a sunspot at the equator (close to the left side).
+Once you got it, go through the following steps to measure its speed.
 Then you will have to find a second sunspot, further away from the equator.
-Use the calendar again, go through a few months, choose a sunspot as far away as possible and go through the steps again.
+Use the calendar again, go through a few months, choose a sunspot as far away from the equator as possible and go through the steps again to get its speed too.